Providence St. Mary eases visitor restrictions for Phase 2

 Patients under 18 can have an additional support person or visitor as well if approved by the patient’s physician.
 People who are determined by their physician to be likely to pass away also may have an additional visitor.

-No visitors are permitted for patients who are COVID-19 positive or are under investigation for symptoms of possible COVID-19.
+The no visitors are permitted for patients who are COVID-19 positive or are under investigation for symptoms of possible COVID-19.

 Patients, visitors and support people will be screened at the entrance and are required to bring and wear a mask or face covering.
 They should put their mask/face covering on at or before reaching the entrance, and wear it during the entire visit.